-This research extends the literatures by empirically investigates the evidence using Thai IPO sample issued during the years 2001-2019.
-Controlled for popular controls of stock return volatility and potential heteroskedasticity, it was found that that volatility is lessen when higher portion of stocks are owned by institutional investors.
-The results, consistent with Boone and White 2015, are interpretable in favor of a stabilizing effect on stock returns induced by institutional investors.
-In summary, the results presented in this paper support the view that institutional investors play a stabilizing role in emerging markets and outline the importance of institutional investors in maintaining the stability in emerging stock markets.
+This research, therefore, extends the literature with an empirical investigation based on the evidence provided by a sample of Thai IPOs issued between the years 2001-2019.
+Controlled for differences in characteristics between firms and potential heteroskedasticity, it was found that volatility is lower when higher portions of stocks are owned by institutional investors.
+The results, consistent with Boone and White (2015), indicate that institutional investors induce a stabilizing effect on stock returns.
+Furthermore, a negative correlation between institutional ownership and underpricing was found.
+This foregrounds the importance of the role of institutional investors in maintaining stability in emerging stock markets.

-The remainder of the paper is organized as follows.
-The next section contains a brief review of the literature regarding intuitional ownership and its implications stock return volatility (and correspondingly the degree of underpricing).
-The next section describes the hypotheses, data and the research methodology followed in this paper.
+The remainder of the paper is structured as follows.
+The following section presents a brief review of the literature regarding institutional ownership and its implications for stock return volatility (and correspondingly the degree of underpricing).
+The next section describes the research hypotheses, data and methodology.
 The empirical results are then presented and discussed.
-The final section contains conclusions, research limitations and some suggestions for future researches.
+Finally, the conclusions are given, along with research limitations and suggestions for future research.

-Review of the literatures
+2. Literature review and hypotheses development

-High volatility in emerging markets and the role of institutional investors.
+High volatility in emerging markets and the role of institutional investors

-It has been proposed that the volatility of emerging economies is more profound compared to developed markets.
-For example, Yan and Luis (2013) show that in comparison to the U.S. and other developed countries, emerging economies suffer much more severe prolonged impacts from uncertainty.
+It has been argued that the volatility of emerging economies is more profound than that of developed markets.
+For example, Yan and Luis (2013) show that in comparison to the US and other developed countries, emerging economies suffer much more severe prolonged impacts from uncertainty.
 Giorgio and Selahattin (1997) study the dynamics of expected stock returns and volatility in emerging financial markets, and find that emerging markets exhibit higher conditional volatility and conditional probability of large price changes than mature markets.

-Most securities commission have a mandate to protect consumers, promote disclosure, and enhance stability (ie, reduce volatility).
-To the extent that emerging market has higher volatility, a logical question for market regulators, in terms of policy implementation, would be to find and to design policies to control the volatility in order to promote stability.
-To provide contexts to such question, this paper primarily focusses on the effect of institutional ownership toward volatility of newly listed firms (ie, IPOs).
-IPOs are known to have high uncertainty (and high volatility) and it has been proposed that institutional ownership is related to the uncertainty (discussed later).
+Most securities commissions have a mandate to protect consumers, promote disclosure, and enhance stability, i.e. reduce volatility.
+To the extent that emerging markets are more volatile, a logical concern for market regulators, in terms of policy implementation, would be to find and design policies to control volatility in order to promote stability.
+To provide a context for addressing this issue, this paper primarily focuses on the effect of institutional ownership on the volatility of newly listed firms, namely IPOs.
+IPOs are known to have high uncertainty (and high volatility) and it has been proposed that institutional ownership is related to uncertainty (discussed later).

-Despite higher volatility in the emerging markets, the majority of literature on institutional ownership and stock return volatility seems to focus more on developed markets such as the U.S. and small emerging economies are often ignored.
-As noted by Xuan (2016) that “the literature on institutional ownership and stock return volatility often ignores small emerging countries” Xuan (2016) pp.54.
-In order to fill this research gap, this paper extend the literature by investigating the effect of institutional ownership and stock return volatility in an emerging market: Thailand.
+Despite higher volatility in emerging markets, more attention has been paid in the literature to developed markets such as the US.
+As Xuan (2016) notes, “the literature on institutional ownership and stock return volatility often ignores small emerging countries”.
+In order to fill this research gap, this paper extends the literature by exploring the relationship between institutional ownership and stock return volatility in a specific emerging market: Thailand.

-The Thai stock market is an emerging market that is not too extreme in either end.
-At the end of 2018, the Stock Exchange of Thailand (SET) ranks 8th out of twenty-four Emerging stock exchanges based on market capitalization, according to MSCI classification.
-Thus, compared to other Emerging exchanges, the SET is relatively closer to the ‘‘average emerging exchange’’ when it comes to market capitalization.
-In addition, in terms of data availability, Thai IPOs, provide an excellent sample with holding data of institutional investors on IPO firms over a period of 19 years, and are an ideal setting to study the relationship between institutional ownership and stock return volatility in emerging market.
-Accordingly, Thai IPOs are chosen to represent the sample observations from emerging markets.
+The Thai stock market is an emerging economy that is not too extreme at either end of the market spectrum.
+In late 2018, the Stock Exchange of Thailand (SET) ranked 8th out of twenty-four emerging stock exchanges based on market capitalization, according to MSCI classification[3].
+Thus, compared to other emerging exchanges, the SET is relatively close to the ‘‘average emerging exchange’’ when it comes to market capitalization.
+In addition, in terms of data availability, Thai IPOs provide an excellent sample for studying the central questions of this research, with monthly data on institutional investors in IPO firms spanning a period of 19 years.
+Accordingly, the sample of this study is composed exclusively of Thai IPOs.